Camp Branch (Rocky River tributary)

-Camp Branch is a 2.65 mi long 1st order tributary to the Rocky River, in Anson County, North Carolina.
+Camp Branch is a 2.65 mi long 1st order tributary to the Rocky River, in Anson County, North Carolina, United States.

 Course

 Camp Branch rises on the divide between Camp Branch and Bowsaw Branch about 0.5 miles northwest of Cedar Hill in Anson County, North Carolina.
 Camp Branch then flows east to meet Rocky River about 1.5 miles north of Cedar Hill.

 Watershed

 Camp Branch drains 2.75 sqmi of area, receives about 47.8 in/year of precipitation, has a topographic wetness index of 418.40 and is about 48% forested.